nidhinrejoice/UpstoxTicker/README.md

 **Acknowledgements**

 Upstox API Documentation

-Contact
+**Contact**
-For any inquiries or issues, please open an issue in this repository or contact yourname.
+For any inquiries or issues, please open an issue in this repository or contact me @ nidhinrejoice@gmail.com.